Walavouchey/osu-wiki/news/2024/2024-01-16-bespoke-music-in-osu.md

 > Additionally, Essence became an album on how the motif or theme can be extended belong side with the [stories](https://4digitmwc.github.io/media-centre/stories/infinity), which also was the link between the previous iteration of the tournament and LNCryption.
 As we finished the tiebreaker song, we continued to expand the ideas of Essence being some kind of events in the story and built the stories with them.
 So each section of Essence can be interpreted as the throwback and the resolution of the story.

-**Do you have any particularly fond or interesting memories you'd want to share?**

-> There are so many moments in music journey which reminded me that my life has meanings.
-Some other people would tell me directly that my compositions are emotionally touching to them, like Akatsuki, or Essence, or some actually perceived them as "insane".
-Especially if those are meant to be portraying my emotions at the time I was composing them, I would feel grateful a lot.
-It feels like somebody understood me and my intent of doing my best in my own hobby.

-> The most significant ones would be Essence, which I considered one of the significant moments of my life at that time.
-It was the biggest and the most emotional project we have ever done.
-I cannot stop going back and watch the reactions of the viewers at that time to the reveal of the tiebreaker song...
-It was both insane and emotional, and was the conclusion of the most productive session I've done at that time.

-> The other one which probably less or more related which is osu!mania LN Tournament 3, I also did more than 10 custom maps for that tournament, including the custom song "LNCryption", which was actually the space for the mappers to write and imagine the "hell" they faced somewhere else.
-It probably is worth to give them a read.

-> I would also give an honorable mention to rememberance; image of him before departure from Vietnamese National osu!mania Cup, which I composed in one day, during one of my depressive episodes.
-It was meant to be something that is lighthearted and healing me up.
-Quick compositions like this can also help me coping through hard times as well.

 ### Collaborations

 Cool things can happen when people work together.
 That's also true for artists — there are plenty of songs in osu! composed by multiple people.